JeffersonLab/wildfly/README.md

 Configurable [Wildfly](https://www.wildfly.org/) base Docker image

 ## Overview
 This Jefferson Lab Wildfly template assumes apps are authenticated with [Keycloak](https://www.keycloak.org/) and use an Oracle database.
 Optionally an SMTP mail server can be configured.
+The full EE Wildfly distribution is used as a starting point and a few libraries are added including:

+ - JLog: JLab logbook client
+ - Keycloak admin client
+ - Apache POI (Excel doc API)
+ - Tuckey URL rewrite

 ## Configure
 Wildfly must be pre-configured before the first deployment of an app.
 The bash scripts located in the `scripts` directory are used with the following environment variables: